-The bucket helm seat and optional companion bucket seat (see later in this section) features forward and aft movement, as well as a swivel motion that allows the seat to pivot, and a flip up bolster cushion that allows any user to control his/her comfort and position.
+The bucket helm seat features forward and aft movement, as well as a swivel motion that allows the seat to pivot, and a flip up bolster cushion that allows any user to control his/her comfort and position.

 To adjust the fore and aft helm seat position, loosen the black fore & aft adjustment knob located amidships by turning counter clockwise.
 Then slide the seat to the desired location and retighten the knob.